Dharshu225/Covid-Dashboard/README.md

 # Covid-Dashboard
 Dashboard that displays the live count of Covid-19 cases of Districts in Tamil Nadu and provides an e-pass for the user.

+Technologies used
-Technologies used: Front-end : HTML,CSS,Bootstrap,Javascript    Middleware : PHP    Database : MySql
+Front-end : HTML,CSS,Bootstrap,Javascript
+Middleware : PHP
+Database : MySql